nikita-telkar/Projects/README.md

 ### Projects

-A few analysis scripts from my PhD projects. :rainbow:
+A few analysis scripts from my projects :rainbow: